 The Catholic Church is the largest non‐governmental provider of social services in the United States.
 The archdiocese and the many Catholic organizations in our area help the poor, individuals with illnesses and disabilities, people in prison, refugees and immigrants through a variety of ministries.
 Catholic social justice organizations advocate for the poor, the immigrant and marginalized to local and state policy makers.
 In recent years, local Catholic advocates have worked tirelessly in solidarity with immigrants, with those combating the scourge of human trafficking and for the protection of the most vulnerable among us during tough economic times.
 Plus, there are numerous shelters, assistance centers and food shelves operated by parishes and other independent Catholic organizations.

 The Office of Evangelization helps create opportunities for people to encounter Jesus Christ and to make the truth of Christ and his Church clearly understood and accessible.
 Evangelization efforts are created and experienced in cooperation with parishes and Catholic schools and the many ministry groups throughout this local Church.
+Initiatives include The Catholic Watchmen, Grandparent Ministry and support of ministries such as WINE: Women in the New Evangelization.

 The good work of this Catholic community goes far beyond the borders of the archdiocese in many ways.
 At the Jesucristo Resucitado mission parish in Ciudad Guayana, Venezuela, donations from the archdiocese fund the parish soup kitchen, which currently provides 63 lunches Monday through Friday mostly to elderly and large families in the parish.
 Donations also help a small medical clinic; provide medicine and food through the parish’s St Vincent de Paul Conference and through the Emergency Assistance program; and support education costs to help individuals to learn skills to try to break out of the poverty.